Statute of limitations laws in Texas vary. Let’s go over four notable ones and what you need to know.

 The statutes of limitation for drug crimes will likely change depending on the type of charge you’re dealing with, such as whether you’ve been accused of possession or distribution.
 In addition, many drug crimes are interstate crimes and thus federal crimes, which will also affect the statute of limitations.

 Tax fraud is generally a federal crime subject to federal laws governing the statutes of limitation.
 When you file your taxes yourself, it’s possible to make mistakes.
 The IRS can launch an investigation against you to determine if the mistakes were, in fact, errors or the result of deliberate wrongdoing (also known as “evasion”).
 The applicable IRS statutes vary for tax fraud and evasion, and in some cases, stretch as far as six years or more.

 In most cases, the IRS can audit your tax returns up to three years after you file them.
 However, if that audit reveals that you omitted more than twenty-five percent of your income on your tax return, the federal tax fraud statute of limitations is six years.

 Finding the Best Texas Statute Lawyer

 When you need advice or assistance regarding statutes of limitation in Texas, you want attorneys who have the skillset and resources to help you.
-For help with statutes of limitation, contact attorneys Seth Kretzer and James Volberding today!
+For help with statutes of limitation, contact attorney Seth Kretzer today!